DIY Scrap Wood Pumpkin Tutorial

 Drill a hole into the top of the pumpkin at the angle you want the stem to sit.

 As you can see, I picked the one piece of wood with a hole on the top and strategically placed it in the worst place possible on the pumpkin.
-That’s why my stem is a little off-centered.
+That’s why my stem is a little off-center.

 Thank you in advance for not judging me.